 The goal is to create a home where you feel your best, most healthy self: organized, and on top of your game.

 If your home needs a new floor plan, Chief Architect Room Planner is super easy to drag and drop and helps you easily visualize your furniture or remodel in 3D.
 For bigger jobs we use a Chief Architect rendering program.
 Your furniture layouts should be kept simple and straight forward.
 Nothing should be put on angles.
 Not rugs.
-Not sofas.
-Not fireplaces.
-Not kitchen islands.
+Not sofas, not fireplaces and not kitchen islands.

 Start placing furniture first with a large scaled piece like a large cabinet, at least 72 inches wide if you can.
 This acts as storage for entertainment equipment and also as an excellent visual anchor for the rest of the room.
 Having an ‘anchor’ piece (like a cabinet or fireplace) as I like to call them, and knowing where to place them will later simplify building the rest of your layout around it.
 I also prefer to plan the living room around an entrance facing sofa whenever possible.